You’ve probably heard of EMDR, maybe from TikTok, a podcast, or a friend who swears it helped when nothing else did.

 If you’re curious about EMDR, even just a little, this is your invitation to explore it.

-Book your free 15-minute consult with a therapist at The Pursuit Counseling in Fayetteville, GA.
+Book your free 15-minute consult with a trauma therapist at The Pursuit Counseling in Fayetteville, GA.

 Sometimes, the biggest shifts come when you stop trying to push through, and finally give your brain the support it needs to let go.